mehboobhussain/journal/@@Today.md

 ### Things to do
 - [ ] Send the CDs to Shumyla in Lahore
+- [ ] Send resume after going through the job profiles
-- [ ] Create the architectural diagram to reflect new set up
+- [ ] Create the architectural diagram to reflect new set up of Orbit DB
-- [ ] Send vendor hardware recommendations to Abhi
 - [ ] Carry out labs and exercises for AZ-303
+- [ ] Ensure all NFR are mentioned in the MSA
+- [ ] Send a disclaimer email to Fiona
 - [ ] Mock exams and test questions for AZ-303
 - [ ] Review ERP Finance and P&L Roadmap sent by Katie
 - [ ] Fill in the Tempo sheets